-Loss per share is determined by dividing (a) net loss of the Company after (adding) deducting the amount of net (loss) income attributable to the Dropdown Predecessor by (b) the weighted-average number of shares outstanding during the applicable period.
+Earnings (loss) per share is determined by dividing (a) net income (loss) of the Company after (deducting) adding the amount of net income (loss) attributable to the Dropdown Predecessor by (b) the weighted-average number of shares outstanding during the applicable period.
 The calculation of weighted-average number of shares includes the total Class A and total Class B shares outstanding during the applicable period.
+The computation of diluted earnings per share assumes the exercise of all dilutive stock options and restricted stock units using the treasury stock method.
+The computation of diluted loss per share does not assume such exercises.